Office of Labor-Management Standards (OLMS)

 OLMS Final Rule on Persuader Reporting Increases Transparency for Workers

-Notice: The U.S. District Court for the Northern District of Texas issued a nationwide preliminary injunction against the persuader rule on June 27, 2016. - PDF
+Notice: The U.S. District Court for the Northern District of Texas issued a nationwide permanent injunction against the persuader rule on November 16, 2016. - PDF

 “Pay no attention to that man behind the curtain.
 The great Oz has spoken,” the actor Frank Morgan thundered in the famous 1939 movie.
 If you believe in what an outside expert drafted for you to say to your employees, if you were willing to pay the outsider to help you say it, then open the curtain and reveal who scripted the message and managed its delivery.